Skip to content

 That means refinement does not need a brand-new reasoning model.
 It needs a control plane and durable state model around the artifacts the generators already produce.

-• compare previous and target database_intent artifacts
+• compare previous and target data_contract artifacts

 • generate a typed migration plan